Culture of Latvia: Languages

-National Dress
+National dress

-There are two distinct types of Latvian national costume, based on the historic period in which they arose: the "ancient dress" period from the 7th to 13th century, and the "ethnic" or "ethnographic dress" period from the 18th and 19th centuries.
+There are two distinct types of Latvian national clothes, based on the historic period in which they arose: the "ancient dress" period from the 7th to 13th century, and the "ethnic" or "ethnographic dress" period from the 18th and 19th centuries.

 One iconic feature of Latvian women's folk dress is the traditional Latvian belt, a wide sash with a woven geometric pattern.
 Different regions of Latvia have their own distinct patterns and colors.

-The best known is the Lielvārde sash, or josta, a wide, red and white woven sash with a complicated pattern.
+The best known is the Lielvārde sash, or josta, a wide, red, and white woven sash with a complicated pattern.
 Originating at a time before clothing had pockets, the sash was practical as it helped keep garments together and could be used for attaching items like keys or a knife.
 The sashes include signs and graphic symbols similar to ancient pictographs from Asia, and some scholars believe that these convey ancient coded information.
 The Lielvārde sash is so iconic that it appears in the nation's passports.

-In modern times, national costumes are most often worn during the Song and Dance Festivals that take place every four years in Riga and on Midsummer Night, a popular national holiday celebrated on 23 June in Latvia.
+In modern times, national clothes are most often worn during the Song and Dance Festivals that take place every four years in Riga and on Midsummer Night, a popular national holiday celebrated on 23 June in Latvia.